Reporting to Trading Standards

 They’ll pass your report to Trading Standards and can also give you advice about your problem.

 Freephone: 0808 164 6000

-Even if Trading Standards don't contact you, they might use your evidence to take action in the future.
+Even if Trading Standards don't contact you, they might use your evidence to take action against the business in the future.
 For example, if other people make complaints about the same business.